Jihaoyun/gem5/README.md

 This is a fork of the [gem5](http://gem5.org) simulator.
 The main purpose of this project is to add a fault injection system to the simulation.

-Currently onlye these kind of injection are possibile:
+Currently only these kind of injection are possible:
   - Branch Prediction Unit fault injection
   - Register File fault injection